alastair10/cfo-assistant/README.md

 </p>
 <br>

 CFO Assistant is a full-stack app to help visualise and track a company's relevant financial KPIs as well as project its future revenue.
 As an [ex-finance professional](https://www.linkedin.com/in/alastairchau/), I had always wanted a more user-friendly way to visualise financial data other than Excel charts and graphs.
-(No offense to Excel - still a great tool!)
+(No offence to Excel - still a great tool!)

 This app was also built as a way for me to learn how to handle and display data using charts and graphs as well as become more comfortable with TypeScript.